College of Business Administration

 College of Business Administration Mission Statement

-The College of Business Administration is a school of opportunity providing an accessible, quality business education that empowers both working and full-time students of all ages and diverse backgrounds, transforming their lives.
-To accomplish this mission, we provide a comprehensive business education to emerging leaders of the region, the State of Texas, national and international communities.
+The College of Business Administration is a school of opportunity providing an accessible, high quality, comprehensive business education which blends contemporary business practices into the classroom.
+We empower both working and full-time students of all ages and diverse backgrounds, from the region, the state of Texas, national, and international communities, transforming their lives.

 College of Business Administration Vision Statement